 The main concern with halal slaughter is whether or not pre-slaughter stunning is used.
 In Australia, the national standard for meat production requires that all animals must be effectively stunned (unconscious) prior to slaughter.
 The vast majority of halal slaughter in Australia complies with this standard, that is, all animals are stunned prior to slaughter.
 The only difference is that a reversible stunning method is used, while conventional humane slaughter may use an irreversible stunning method.
 The time to regain consciousness following a reversible stun may vary depending on the intensity of the stun.
 At Australian abattoirs, the aim is to ensure that reversible stunning is done in a way that depth of unconsciousness is sufficient to allow for the animal to bleed out and die before there is a chance of regaining consciousness.

 Halal slaughter in overseas abattoirs often does not include stunning - this is the key difference between halal slaughter in Australia and many other countries.
+Although reversible stunning is far better from an animal welfare perspective than no stunning at all, irreversible stunning is more effective in inducing unconsciousness than reversible stunning and is therefore the preferred method.

 Exemptions from pre-slaughter stunning requirements